espressif/vscode-esp-idf-extension/README.md

 Note: From Visual Studio Code extension context, we can't modify your system PATH or any other environment variable.
 We do override the current Visual Studio Code process environment variables which might collide with other extension you might have installed.
 Please review the content of `idf.customExtraPaths` and `idf.customExtraVars` in case you have issues with other extensions.

-## ESP-IDF Settings
+## ESP IDF Settings

-This extension contributes the following settings that can be later updated in settings.json or from VSCode Settings Preference menu.
+This extension contributes the following settings that can be later updated in settings.json or from VSCode Settings Preference menu (F1 -> Preferences: Open Settings (UI)).

 ### IDF Specific Settings